 The massive number of lawsuits that are expected to be filed on behalf of patients who were diagnosed with cancer after using Zantac or ranitidine prompted the U.S. Judicial Panel on Multidistrict Litigation to establish an MDL in Florida to handle these cases.
 In addition to the hundreds of cases that are currently part of the Florida Zantac and ranitidine MDL, the makers of these drugs also face several class action lawsuits filed on behalf of patients who used the medications for heartburn or other stomach acid conditions.

 Do I qualify to file a Zantac or ranitidine lawsuit?

 If you or a loved one used Zantac or generic ranitidine to treat heartburn or other conditions caused by too much stomach acid and have been diagnosed with cancer, you may be eligible to file a lawsuit or join one of the existing class action lawsuits that have been filed against the makers of these drugs.
-The first step in taking legal action is to schedule a consultation with an experienced pharmaceutical liability attorney, who can advise you regarding your options and walk you through the first steps in filing a claim.
+The first step in taking legal action is to schedule a consultation with an experienced pharmaceutical liability attorney, who can answer your questions about filing a Zantac or ranitidine lawsuit.